 Day 8-10 – Sapa

-You can either board a Sapa night train on the evening of day seven after returning from Ha Long Bay or wait until day eight to catch a bus or train to Sapa.
+You can either board a Sapa night train on the evening of day seven after returning to Hanoi from Ha Long Bay or wait until day eight to catch a bus or train to Sapa.
 The amount of time you have depends whether you spent an extra day in Ninh Binh earlier in this 10 day North Vietnam itinerary.

 Either way, spending two nights in Sapa rather than one is a great option if you have the time to spare.
 We spent 1 night in a homestay and 1 night at a hotel in Sapa town which gave us a bit of luxury after the homestay.
 Saying this, Sapa town isn’t especially exciting but it is a good launching point for hikes.